braze-inc/braze-docs/_docs/_hidden/private_betas/use_cases.md

 {% endtab %}
 {% tab Post-purchase Canvas %}

-**Post-Purchase Canvas**
+**Post-purchase Canvas**

-Users made a successful purchase and now you want to know how they liked their purchase.
-This Canvas allows you to send follow up messages to your user to collect feedback.
+Users made a successful purchase, and now you want to know how they liked their purchase.
+This Canvas allows you to send follow-up messages to your user to collect feedback.

 Action-based entry event: `shopify_created_order` or Purchase